-Pursuant to our Audit Committee Charter, the audit committee of our board of directors is responsible for reviewing and approving all transactions with related parties, unless such transactions are reviewed and approved by a comparable body of the board of directors comprised solely of independent directors.
-We have not adopted written procedures for review of, or standards for approval of, these transactions, but instead the audit committee or other comparable committee of our board of directors intends to review such transactions on a case by case basis.
-In addition, the compensation committee of our board of directors and/or our board of directors will review and approve all compensation-related policies involving our directors and executive officers.
+Pursuant to our Audit Committee Charter, our audit committee is responsible for reviewing and approving all transactions with related parties, unless such transactions are reviewed and approved by a comparable body of the board comprised solely of independent directors.
+We have not adopted written procedures for review of, or standards for approval of, these transactions, but instead our audit committee or other comparable committee of our board intends to review such transactions on a case by case basis.
+In addition, our compensation committee and/or our board as a whole will review and approve all compensation-related policies involving our directors and executive officers.